canonical/microcloud/doc/index.md

 ---

+## How this documentation is organized

+This documentation uses the [Diátaxis documentation structure](https://diataxis.fr/).

+- The {ref}`tutorials` introduce you to MicroCloud concepts and usage.
+- The {ref}`howto` provide detailed setup and usage instructions, including how to access the UI and manage cluster members.
+- The {ref}`reference` guides provide technical details, release notes, and common CLI commands.
+- The {ref}`explanation` section includes topic overviews and detailed explanations of key concepts, such as local versus distributed storage.

+---

 ## Project and community

 MicroCloud is a member of the [Canonical](https://canonical.com) family.
 It’s an open source project that warmly welcomes community contributions, suggestions, fixes, and constructive feedback.